Knoekus-Organization/KnoekusCarcassonne/README.md

 # Knoekus Carcassonne
 Digital version of the German board game Carcassonne.

 Cool that you have downloaded Knoekus Carcassonne, my digital implementation of the German board game Carcassonne.
+If you enjoy it, it would be awesome if you supported me by buying me a coffee on https://www.buymeacoffee.com/knoekus! :)

 ----Installing----
 The game is made in MATLAB R2021b.
 Therefore, if you don't own this version of MATLAB or a later one, you will have to install MATLAB Runtime.